ecopsychlab/metanalysis/README.md

 #> carb: double
 #>
 #> See $metadata for additional Schema metadata

+# I should ensure this doesn't mess with arrow performance.
 ```

 From there: - harmonize metadata - see `schema` documentation of arrow